top of page

 The Youth Athletic Club has been offering youth soccer to the Milton community since 1992.
 We average about 450 participants each season.
 We would appreciate your company’s support by sponsoring a GPYAC soccer team.
 Gospel Projects Youth Athletic Club in Santa Rosa County has proven its efficiency and effectiveness as a responsible youth program.
 Many of our coaches and other volunteers are leading citizens in our community and assist in promoting a wholesome atmosphere for children and parents.

-A Team Sponsorship provides jerseys and shorts for all the children on a soccer team as well as jerseys for the team's coaches.
-Your company name will appear on the backs of all the jerseys.
+Team Sponsorship: Provides jerseys and shorts for each child and coach jerseys.
+Your company name will appear on the back of the jerseys.
 Your business name will appear in a special patronage bulletin distributed at mid-season.
-We also have the options to buy a Bronze, Silver, or Gold Level Program Sponsorship.
-Thank you for your support!

 Fall Soccer Program: About